-The Executive Deans of colleges or delegated persons with the appointed Heads of the Offices of Graduate Studies and Research are responsible for the implementation of the Policy and Procedures for Master's and Doctoral Degrees.
+The Executive Deans of colleges or delegated persons with the appointed Heads of the Offices of Graduate Studies and Research are responsible for the implementation of the Policy and Procedures for Master's and Doctoral

+Degrees.

 All information and study material in respect of master's and doctoral degrees are available online.
 General information is verified annually by the CGS: Master's and Doctoral Administration Support section and is posted on the Unisa website prior to the opening date for applications and registrations; departmental websites regarding matters regulated by Unisa policies and procedures must first be approved by Senate.
-All enquiries related to master's and doctoral applications and registrations must be directed to the CGS: Master's and Doctoral Administration Support section via email to mandd@unisa.ac.za (SBL students must contact the SBL directly on sbl@unisa.ac.za), as contact is online only.
-No application and registration self-help stations are available at campuses or regional offices for master's and doctoral students.
+All enquiries related to master's and doctoral applications and registrations must be directed to the CGS: Master's and Doctoral Administration Support section via email to mandd@unisa.ac.za.
+SBL students must contact the SBL directly on SBLMBA@unisa.ac.za), SBLMBL@unisa.ac.za or SBLDBL@unisa.ac.za as contact is online only.
+No application and registration self- help stations are available at campuses or regional offices for master's and doctoral students.